-Meaford’s annual Scarecrow Invasion has become one of Ontario’s leading tourist events because of the dedication and passion of not just our board members but also our volunteers.
+May 7, 2014 – Meaford’s annual Scarecrow Invasion and Family Festival has become one of Ontario’s leading tourist events because of the dedication and passion of not just our board members but also our volunteers.
 Mary Woods, having moved to the area in 1999 has been one of our most constant and loyal volunteers.

-As the years have passed and Mary has seen more and more advancement in the Meaford Scarecrow Invasion she is delighted to know that what started out as a small scaled task with the potential to be much bigger, has indeed grown much bigger.
-She notes that the Invasion has brought public media from City TV and draws people from all over Ontario and beyond.
+As the years have passed and Mary has seen more and more advancement in the Meaford Scarecrow Invasion and Family Festival she is delighted to know that what started out as a small scaled task with the potential to be much bigger, has indeed grown much bigger.
+She notes that the invasion has brought attention to our town from public media such as City TV and draws people from all over Ontario and beyond.

 As a volunteer she has been able to see many of her dreams come true with the scarecrows when they were decked out as characters from the timeless Wizard of Oz.
 To see old and young alike relate to this universal story made her heart fill with joy.